Social Work Faculty

-The faculty hired will teach full-time in both our traditional and non-traditional BSW program.
-The teaching load is 24 credits per academic year and will include a mix of traditional, non-traditional and future online courses.
+The faculty hired will teach full-time in our MSW program.
+The teaching load is 18 credits per academic year and will include a mix of traditional and future online courses.
 Other responsibilities include committee work in the Social Work Department and College, service to the community, advising, and scholarship.
 The successful applicant will teach in the mental health concentration.

-Preferred applicants will be a licensed MSW and have a completed Ph.D. in social work or a related field.
+We are seeking applicants who have a licensed MSW and have a completed Ph.D. in social work or a related field.
 Candidates are expected to show experience teaching social work assessment and intervention, an employment history as a mental health clinician, a record of scholarship, and a Christian faith commitment consistent with the mission of the institution.
 A successful candidate will be able to demonstrate cultural competence and value the principles of diversity & equity.
 Candidates must have at least two years post-MSW social work practice experience, preferably in a mental health setting.
 Candidates without a Ph.D. may be considered.

 RWC and NES comply with all applicable non-discrimination laws and are committed to the enhancement of human dignity and workplace diversity.